KQEFEM/EigenProblem/README.md

 ```bash
 ./run.sh run
 ```

-If you are using vs code you could alternatively open the _devcontainer.json_ by using _Remote: Reopen in Container_.
-This then opens vs code as normal.
+If you are using VS Code, you could alternatively open the `devcontainer.json` by using `Remote: Reopen in Container`.

-*Note: you should use the environment fenics as all the requirements are installed there.*